CodeforNRV/nrv_parks_and_trails/docs/planning.md

 - List of all parks, list of all trails, and a page for each attraction
 - Keep track of features like terrain, accessibility, climate, seasonal info, etc.
 - Link to park or trail websites, if available
--

-## Sources of data and similar websites:
+## Sources of data and similar websites

 - [Montgomery County Parks and Rec](http://www.montva.com/content/1146/98/165/1869/default.aspx)
 - [Giles County Parks and Rec](http://gilescounty.org/parks.html)